Marlins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cincinnati Reds and Jonathan India take the field at LoanDepot park against Jorge Soler and the Miami Marlins on Saturday.
+Jorge Soler and the Miami Marlins hit the field against Jake Fraley and the Cincinnati Reds on Sunday at 1:40 PM ET, in the final of a three-game series at LoanDepot park.

-The Reds have been listed as +155 moneyline underdogs in this matchup with the favored Marlins (-190).
-The contest's total is set at 7 runs.
+The Reds are listed as +140 moneyline underdogs for this matchup with the favorite Marlins (-165).
+The contest's total has been set at 8.5 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.